Request an Estate Accounting Consultation

 Before an estate can be concluded, an accounting must be prepared reflecting all financial transactions occurring within the estate.
-The fiduciary must account for all assets received, income and interest earned, all bills paid, commissions earned and bequests and gifts paid.
+The fiduciary (executor or administrator) must account for all assets received, income and interest earned, all bills paid, commissions earned and bequests and gifts paid.
 Once approved, the accounting absolves the fiduciary from liability.

 A completely administered estate refers to when all assets have been collected and all debts have been paid.
 At this point, the fiduciary is ready to distribute the remaining assets to the beneficiaries.

-An informal accounting is an out-of-court procedure where the fiduciary delivers a written accounting to the interested parties.
 The recipients will review each transaction of the estate.
-If everything is acceptable, a “Receipt & Release” will be executed, which acknowledges the receipt of the proper distribution from the estate and releases the fiduciary from liability.
+If everything is acceptable, a “Receipt & Release” will be executed by them, which acknowledges the receipt of the proper distribution from the estate and releases the fiduciary from liability.

 However, if the accounting isn’t acceptable, the fiduciary will be informed of the inaccuracies — with the intention that they will be corrected.
 If the fiduciary fails to make the required corrections, litigation may ensue.

-Very often judicial accountings are required when there is disagreement over whether the Executor or Administrator accurately administered the estate.
+Very often, judicial accountings are required when there is disagreement over whether the Executor or Administrator accurately administered the estate.
 A judicial accounting can be commenced in one of many ways:

 If the fiduciary fails to provide an accounting to an interested party or to a beneficiary, the party can petition the court to compel the fiduciary to file a judicial accounting.
 If the fiduciary fails to do so, they can be held in contempt of court and be subject to legal ramifications.